tonan/bjc/README.md

     * Once you begin work on the card you can move it to the 'In Progress' column.
 3. Create a branch in which to do your work:
     * `git checkout -b scarolan/myFeatureBranch`
-4. Bump the version in `wombat.yml`
+4. Bump the version in `wombat.yml`.
-5. `cd` into the cookbook you want to work on, and bump the version in its `metadata.rb`
+5. `cd` into the first cookbook you want to work on, and bump the version in its `metadata.rb`
 6. Spin up a TK instance with the `kitchen converge` command.
     * The provided .kitchen.yml files inside of each cookbook should work as long as you set the environment variables for your SSH key as noted in "How to spin up a demo" above.
     * Keep in mind that some parts of the demo will not work since you only have one isolated instance in Test Kitchen.